 When I lived abroad and got ready to celebrate another international Halloween…I needed to get all my ducks (or pumpkins) in a row.
 This was always hard when living in a new country or location and you are trying to celebrate American Halloween for the first time in that place.

 When witches go riding, and black cats are seen, the moon laughs and whispers.
 Tis near Halloween.

-I realize it is now October 1st, but for many expats, the planning of Halloween started long before October.
+I realize it is now October 31st, but for many expats, the planning of Halloween started long before October.
 Some people put things into their suitcases from this past summer holiday in plans for the upcoming Halloween.
-Others commander the suitcase space of their traveling spouse to ensure that treats are in their new home country before this candy loaded holiday.
+Others command the suitcase space of their traveling spouse to ensure that treats are in their new home country before this candy loaded holiday.

 What I hadn’t realized is how this impacts places like Canada.
 This photo was taken on July 31st at a sale at Loblaws in Westboro, Ottawa.
 This means there were only 92 more shopping days left before Halloween.

 When many Expats move, they have this vision that they can build up their lives into some nicely sugar-coated layered experience.
-Blending their home culture into their new culture.
+They want to blend their home culture into their new culture.

 Making layer after layer build up into a wonderful, beautiful experience for the whole family.
 They are just like kids going trick and treating, they want all their old and favorite candies in their tick and treat bags along with some new and exotic candies.